Skip to main content

 Overview

-The Summary page is designed to help you efficiently manage the networks within your Organization.
-It provides a detailed overview, of your devices allowing you to identify issues that require attention quickly.
-Additionally, the page offers detailed information on each of your networks.
-This tool aims to help you focus on critical tasks and improve network functionality by providing details on all of your Meraki devices and networks.
+The Summary page helps you manage your organization's networks.
+It shows a clear overview of your devices and highlights issues that need attention.
+The page provides key information about each network, helping you focus on critical tasks and improve network performance by showing details for all Cisco Meraki devices and networks.

-To reach the Summary page, go to Organization > Monitor > Summary, in your Meraki Dashboard.
+To access the Summary page, navigate to Organization > Monitor > Summary, in your Meraki Dashboard.

 Devices